AnJ95/godot-toolbox-project/README.md

-# godot-toolbox-project
+# Godot Toolbox Project

 ![Godot Toolbox Project](https://raw.githubusercontent.com/AnJ95/godot-toolbox-project/master/assets/logo/logo256.png "Godot Toolbox Project")

-Project template for the [Godot Game Engine](https://godotengine.org/) featuring a main menu, audio and keybinding settings, a pause screen and some demo 2D games.
+Project template for the [Godot Game Engine](https://godotengine.org/) taking care of things so you can focus on the game.

+Features a main menu, extensive settings, in-game UI, a custom and easy-to-change theme and some demo levels.

-Contains easy-to-use components for UI, state management, persistent storage, and the game itself.
+Additionally there are some re-usable components for UI, state management, persistent storage, and the game itself.

+Both controller (Control menu) and mobile (Touch button and joystick) support are taken care of.

 ## Contents
+* Setup
+* UI
-* Menu, UI and Theme
+	* Theme
 	* Menu
 	* GameUI
-	* Components
+	* MobileUI
 * Settings
+	* Controls
-	* Key Bindings
+	* Video
 	* Audio
-* Game Modules
-	* Levels
-	* Signals
-	* Entities
 * Demo Levels
 * Global Managers
 	* D for Debug